 “A sandwich is not commonly understood to include burritos, tacos, and quesadillas,” wrote Judge Locke, since the latter “are typically made with a single tortilla and stuffed with a choice filling of meat, rice, and beans.”
 As I have not yet read the decision itself, the use of the word “choice” may indicate some anti-sandwich bias on the judge’s part or it might simply be a description of the evidence, which was extensive.
 Judge Locke received testimony on the issue from expert witnesses including a Cambridge chef, a “former high-ranking federal agriculture official,” and a number of other unnamed “food experts,” as well as consulting Webster’s Dictionary.

-As you can see, the food item on the right would generally be understood to be a "sandwich," and yet is made with only one slice, a bun or loaf of bread that has been split to allow the filling to be placed within it.
-(Okay, I guess you can't see that in this picture but I will put it in my affidavit.)
-The "single-slice test" therefore is not a valid distinction, ignores the vital issue of the topology of the wrapping, and would lead to absurd results such as there being no distinction between a burrito and a taco.
+This food item would generally be understood to be a “sandwich,” and yet is made with only one slice, a bun or loaf of bread that has been split to allow the filling to be placed within it.
+(Okay, I guess you can’t see that in this picture but I will put it in my affidavit.)
+The “single-slice test” therefore is not a valid distinction, ignores the vital issue of the topology of the wrapping, and would lead to absurd results such as there being no distinction between a burrito and a taco.
 I know of no credible chef or culinary historian who would call a burrito a taco.

 So, I assume the ruling will be appealed.
 For now, it leaves Qdoba (owned by Jack in the Box Inc.) free to compete with Panera at the White City mall.